State-facilitated Workplace Retirement Programs: What Businesses Should Know

 - May require employers to do some administration

-One thing to consider is that unlike 401(k) plans, state-facilitated IRAS are not eligible for SECURE1 Act tax credits.
+Another thing to consider is that unlike 401(k) plans, state-facilitated IRAs are not eligible for up to $16,500 in SECURE1 Act tax credits.
 Their contribution limits are not as high as 401(k)s.
 Many state programs also require the employer to do their own plan administration—filing, reporting, adjusting contributions limits, and more.
 This can be burdensome to smaller businesses that don’t have the time or staff to do complex plan management.

 Update on the States

-The Colorado Secure Savings Program requires businesses with at least five employees to offer a workplace retirement program.
-The state plans to launch a pilot program in October 2022 with enrollment scheduled to take place in early 2023.
+The Colorado Secure Savings Program requires businesses with five or more employees to offer a workplace retirement program.
+The state implemented its program and employers can begin registering.
+There are phased-in deadlines in 2023 for different business sizes.

 Connecticut launched the MyCTSavings retirement savings program in early 2022 and established deadlines for businesses to register their employees.
+The deadline for businesses with 26-plus employees has passed.
+Businesses with 5 to 25 employees must register by Oct.
+31, 2023.
 This program requires businesses with five or more employees and no retirement plan to participate in a state-facilitated IRA program.
 Noncompliant employers may be subject to civil action and court fees if they fail to enroll an employee in a timely fashion.

-The Illinois Secure Choice Retirement Program is a mandatory state-facilitated Roth IRA savings program that plans to send enforcement notices to noncompliant employers starting in the next few months of 2022.
+The Illinois Secure Choice Retirement Program is a mandatory state-facilitated Roth IRA savings program that plans to send enforcement notices to noncompliant employers starting in 2022.
 Employers that do not comply may face penalties of $250 per employee for the first year, and $500 per employee for each subsequent year depending on business size.
-Two more waves of implementation are also planned: employers with 16-24 employees must register by November 2022, and those with 5-15 employees must register by November 2023.
+One more wave of implementation is also planned: employers with 5-15 employees must register by November 2023.

-The New Jersey Secure Choice Savings Program requires employers with 25 or more employees who have been in business for at least two years to offer a retirement plan.
+The New Jersey Secure Choice Savings Program requires employers with 25 or more employees who have been in business for at least two years to offer a retirement plan (Roth IRA, with a traditional IRA as an alternative election).
 Smaller or newer employers can join voluntarily.

 The New York State Secure Choice Savings Program was originally voluntary, but legislation has been passed to mandate participation in the program for businesses with 10 or more employees.
 Eligible employers had to have been in business for at least two years and without a qualified retirement plan for the two years prior.

 The OregonSaves program has made great strides in helping private-sector workers who don’t have access to workplace retirement plans.
-Employers with five or more employees are currently required to automatically enroll employees in the IRA savings program if they do not offer their employees a retirement savings plan.
-Businesses with four or less employees are expected to register for the program by late 2022 or they can begin participating now.
+Employers are currently required to automatically enroll employees in the IRA savings program if they do not offer their employees a retirement savings plan.
+Businesses with 3-4 employees are expected to register for the program by March 1, 2023 while businesses with 1-2 employees have a July 31, 2023 deadline to register.
 The employer penalty for non-compliance is $100 an employee, up to $5,000 a year.

-The state began planning to implement the Green Mountain Secure Retirement Plan in 2017, a voluntary multiple employer plan (MEP) designed for employers with up to 50 employees.
+The state began planning to implement the Green Mountain Secure Retirement Plan in 2017, a voluntary multiple employer plan (MEP) designed for employers with 50 or fewer employees.
 Self-employed business owners can also participate.
-Implementation of the program has been postponed and no launch date has been announced.
+The program is scheduled to launch in December 2022.
+Employees will be automatically enrolled but have the ability to opt out.
+Employers also have the option of matching contributions.

 About 131,000 Washington State businesses don’t offer workplace retirement plans.
 That translates to roughly 2 million employees with no retirement savings.
 In response to this crisis, the state has established its Retirement Small Business Marketplace to help small companies adopt retirement savings programs for their workforces.
-Participating financial service providers offer low-cost plans to employers with fewer than 100 employees, including sole proprietors and the self-employed.
+Participating financial service providers offer low-cost plans to employers with 100 or fewer employees, including sole proprietors and the self-employed.

 The marketplace currently offers SIMPLE, Roth, traditional IRAs, and 401(k) plans to choose from, based on the type of business and the individual’s financial planning goals.